EdwardMcD/Assignment-2-Business-and-Access-Objects/README.md

             └── JUnitTestCases.java

 .../Assignment-2-Business-and-Access-Objects/src/main/java/A2_BaAO/
 	This directory contains the main java files, as well as two subfolders dto/ and dao/ which contain the business object dtos and daos respectively.

 .../Assignment-2-Business-and-Access-Objects/src/main/resources/
 .../Assignment-2-Business-and-Access-Objects/
 	These directories contain banked.db.
 This is the database I will be using for this assignment.
 I am managing this database with SQLite.

 .../Assignment-2-Business-and-Access-Objects/src/test/java/
 	This directory contains the JUnit test cases.

-Operation:
+Business Objects:

+I have included 3 business objects, the minimum per the Professors in-class instructions:
+	Account.java
+	Customer.java
+	Transation.java

+Account: